realpython/members/README.md

 1. Active users should be able to change courses
 1. Admin should be able to switch courses
 1. Admin should be able to filter table columns in the lesson, chapter, and user views
+1. Active users should only be able to view active chapters
+1. Admin should be able to delete (change `active` to `false`) lessons

 ### Todo